qgis/QGIS-Documentation/source/working/working_with_vector.rst

 First step is to select an existing Spatialite database or to create a new Spatialite database.
 This can be done with the browse \button{...} button to the right of the database field.
 Then add a name for the new layer and define the layer type and the EPSG SRID.
 If desired you can select to
 \checkbox{create an autoincrementing primary key}.

 To define an attribute table for the new Spatialite layer, add the names of the attribute columns you want to create with the according column type and click on the \button{Add to attribute list} button.
-Once you are happy with the attributes, click \button{OK}. |qg| will automatically add the new layer to the legend and you can edit it in the same way as described in Section :ref:`vector_digitizing_existing_layer` above.
+Once you are happy with the attributes, click \button{OK}. |qg| will automatically add the new layer to the legend and you can edit it in the same way as described in Section :ref:`sec_edit_existing_layer` above.

 The spatialite creation dialog allows to create multiple layers without closing the dialog when you click \button{Apply}.

+.. _`sec_attribute table`:

 Working with the Attribute Table
 --------------------------------

-`sec_attribute table`:
-:index:`editing!working with the attribute table`

 The attribute table displays features of a selected layer.
 Each row in the table represents one map feature and each column contains a particular piece of information about the feature.
 Features in the table can be searched, selected, moved or even edited.